- Alesia in front of Boston's Bunker Hill Monument

 He pointed to one side of his face, saying that was his good side and then pointed to the other side, saying that side was even better.

 The guide pointed out the oldest hotel in Boston, the Omni, where John Wilkes Booth stayed two weeks before he assassinated Abraham Lincoln.
 Booth was in Boston to see his brother perform in a play.

-I felt bad for Frank as I looked at Hancock’s memorial looming over Frank’s small headstone.
+In the field, pray for Frank as I watched Hancock's memorial looming over Frank's small headstone.

 I talked to a friendly Bostonian in the Common who introduced me to his wife, son, and sisters and their children who were visiting from their home country.
-Before he introduced himself, I was trying to figure out what language they were speaking.
-I would have never guessed they were from Cape Verde in Africa and were speaking a form of Portuguese Creole.
-The man said he had lived in Boston since he was three years old and that one of the reasons he loves Boston is that there’s always something to do.
+Before introducing himself, I was trying to figure out what language they were speaking.
+I would never have guessed they were from Cape Verde in Africa and were speaking a form of Portuguese Creole.
+The man said he has lived in Boston since he was three years old and that one of the reasons he loves Boston is that there is always something to do.